jeffdubo/us-hate-crimes/README.md

 ### Application Usage
 1. Follow the installation instructions above.
-2. Open a terminal in the root directory of the repository and start the application.
+2. Open a terminal in the root directory and change to the app directory.
     ```
+    cd app
+    ```
+3. Start the application.
+    ```
     python app.py
     ```
     If you are using a PostgreSQL database and get a connection refused error message or a failure to connect to the server message, make sure PostgreSQL is installed properly and the windows service is running.
-3. Open your Internet browser and go to http://127.0.0.1:5000.
+4. Open your Internet browser and go to http://127.0.0.1:5000.

     ![dashboard.png](images/dashboard.png)

-4. Hover over a state with your mouse to view the number of incidents and incident rate for that state.
+5. Hover over a state with your mouse to view the number of incidents and incident rate for that state.

     ![map_hover_ca.png](images/map_hover_ca.png)

-5. Click on state to update the panel information to the left of the map and all charts to reflect that state.
+6. Click on state to update the panel information to the left of the map and all charts to reflect that state.

     ![map_select_ca.png](images/map_select_ca.png)

-6. Use the dropdown menus on the right to filter the data for the panel information and charts.
+7. Use the dropdown menus on the right to filter the data for the panel information and charts.

      ![dashboard_filters.png](images/dashboard_filters.png)